wein.plus

 High culture

-This high education system was developed in Austria by the winery owner Laurenz (Lenz) Moser III (1905-1978) in the 1930s at his own winery in Rohrendorf im Kremstal(Lower Austria).
-After study trips to European wine-growing regions, he took over the then family winery in 1929.
+The vine training for vines was developed in Austria in the 1930s by winery owner and viticulture pioneer Laurenz (Lenz) Moser III (1905-1978) on his own farm in Rohrendorf im Kremstal(Lower Austria).
+After travelling through European wine-growing regions, he took over the family winery in 1929.
 Today it no longer belongs to the Lenz Moser family, but operates under the name Lenz Moser AG.
-From the end of the 1920s, Moser undertook experiments with a wide-row system supported by wire frames, which he called high culture and which is also referred to as "Moser culture" after him.
-From 1936 onwards, this was used exclusively on his own farm.
-After a severe winter frost in 1956 (against which the system offers protection), the high culture was finally able to establish itself.
-It is used on 90% of Austria's vineyards as well as in many wine-growing regions worldwide.
-Out of gratitude, a monument was erected to Lenz Mosser in Rohrendorf in 980 by the Austrian winegrowers.
-The picture on the right shows Moser demonstrating pruning.
+From the end of the 1920s, Moser undertook experiments with a wide-row system supported by wire frames, which he called high culture and was named after him as "Moser culture" and subsequently became known worldwide.

 Voices of our members